MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/remove-former-employee.md

 To learn how to delete and restore user account in Active Directory, see [Delete a User Account](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753730(v=ws.11)).

-If you're using Azure Active Directory, see the [Remove-MgUser](/powershell/module/microsoft.graph.users/remove-mguser) PowerShell cmdlet.
+If you're using Microsoft Entra ID, see the [Remove-MgUser](/powershell/module/microsoft.graph.users/remove-mguser) PowerShell cmdlet.

 ## Related content